 A separate, quiet room, uninterrupted by traffic, noise, and other sensory stimulation.
 This can include empty office space within a department, conference room, etc. Academic Departments are required to provide assistance for administering the exam if such a room is unavailable.

 Tardiness is NOT an accommodation.
-Absenteeism is NOT an accommodation unless in selective cases these have been approved by the SDS and discussed with the instructor.
+Absenteeism is NOT an accommodation unless in selective cases these have been approved by the DS and discussed with the instructor.
 Obviously, a published attendance policy lends clarity and accountability to the process.
 Please publish quiz/exam dates and project expectations.
 The clearer the syllabus, the less room there is for misinterpretation of course expectations.

 For many disabled students tape recording lecture material is a reasonable accommodation under the Americans with Disabilities Act.
-Students registered with Student Disabilities Services will present a Tape Recording Agreement form to each instructor in each class that is to be taped.
+Students registered with Disabilities Services will present a Tape Recording Agreement form to each instructor in each class that is to be taped.

 Class Cancellation Policy

 It is helpful to publish the University’s school cancellation line: 978-934-2121 in the syllabus.
 Some hearing impaired/deaf students require the services of Sign Language Interpreters.
 Cancellation of this service requires 24-hour notification or the University is financially liable.
-Whenever possible, please notify the student directly or Student Disability Services and we will contact the student and the interpreters.
+Whenever possible, please notify the student directly or Disability Services and we will contact the student and the interpreters.
 Many students with physical disabilities rely on family, friends, hired or public transportation to get to and from campus.
 Although not necessary, it is immeasurably helpful to notify a student of an unplanned class cancellation.
 A phone call from an instructor (or an office staff member) can save a physically disabled student time, money and energy.

 Foreign Language Substitution

 When appropriate, a student with a language-based learning disability, deafness, and/or a substantial loss of hearing may qualify for substitution of the foreign language requirement.
-Determination for a foreign language substitution is made by SDS with proper notification to the department chair.
+Determination for a foreign language substitution is made by DS with proper notification to the department chair.

-Student Disability Services encourages faculty to use the SDS as a resource for questions, clarifications, discussion of a student's learning style/strategies, and/or any other areas of concern.
+Disability Services encourages faculty to use the DS as a resource for questions, clarifications, discussion of a student's learning style/strategies, and/or any other areas of concern.